-Yee Hong Centre - Scarborough McNicoll is a 5 story structure.
+Yee Hong Centre - Markham is a 5-story structure.
 There are 3 elevators servicing the nursing home, with one designated as a freight elevator.
-There is also an elevator servicing activities in the Basement, which includes a Rehabilitation Centre that is open to the public.
+There is also an elevator servicing activities in the Basement, which includes a Medical Centre that is open to the public.

-There are 155 residents in the nursing home.
-Approximately 94% of the residents are ambulatory while the others rely on various types of walking aides or assistance.
+There are 200 residents in the nursing home.
+Approximately 50% of the residents are ambulatory while the others rely on various types of walking aides or assistance.
 Care and services are provided 24 hours a day, 7 days a week.
 Management and other administrative staff work regular business hours, i.e. Monday to Friday, 9:00 a.m. to 5:00 p.m.

-Apart from our Active Seniors Program, our community services also include an Adult Day Program and a Congregate Dining Program on the Ground Floor.
+An Adult Day Program is providing services to clients on the Ground Floor.
 The general profile of clients of these programs is very similar to the profile of residents in the nursing home, i.e. most of them require assistance in ambulation.